 As of January 2023, New Mexico ranked sixth in the number of female state legislators (43.8%), with women comprising a majority of the New Mexico House of Representatives (53%) and over a quarter of the Senate (29%).

-As of 2023, New Mexico exports $275 million in agricultural goods, ranking first in chile pepper production, second in pecans, and fifth in onions.
+As of 2023, agriculture contributes $40 billion to New Mexico's economy.
+The state exports $275 million in agricultural goods and is ranked first in chile pepper production, second in pecans, and fifth in onions.

 During fiscal years 2020–2023, the total direct economic impact from the film tax credit was $2.36 million.